Step Together FAQs

 - becoming part of their communities though activities, training, volunteering or employment

-The new service run by Second Step and ARA is funded by Somerset County Council.
-Services were previously provided previously by Rethink and DHI.
+The service run by Second Step and ARA is funded by Somerset County Council.

 Second Step is a leading mental health charity that’s been putting mental health first for individuals and communities in the south west for over 30 years.
 Our work is underpinned by the belief that with the right support everyone can take control of their life and make their future their own.
 Second Step works with over 4,500 clients in a range of supported housing, homelessness, mental health and NHS services.